NVIDIA/cloud-native-docs/gpu-operator/google-gke.rst

 * If you have an existing GKE cluster, refer to
-  `Add and manage node pools <https://cloud.google.com/kubernetes-engine/docs/how-to/node-pools>`_ in the Google Kubernetes Engine documentation.
+  `Add and manage node pools <https://cloud.google.com/kubernetes-engine/docs/how-to/node-pools>`_ in the GKE documentation.
+* When you create new node pools, specify the ``--node-labels="gke-no-default-nvidia-gpu-device-plugin=true"`` CLI argument to disable the GKE GPU device plugin daemon set on GPU nodes.